danielle-galvao/web-terminal/CONTRIBUTING.md

     * Whenever possible, provide specific steps that could be taken to implement these feature enhancements.
     * Include screenshots or other media examples to demonstrate your idea visually or to demonstrate the aspect of Web-Terminal which your suggestion is related to.
    * If you want to be the one to implement your suggested enhancement, start writing code!

+## Implementing Feature Enhancements: Adding a New Feature or Changing an Existing One
+ * If you have written code to either add a new feature to Web-Terminal or to improve one of its existing features, please open a [new GitHub pull request](https://github.com/danielle-galvao/web-terminal/compare) with your new code.
+   * Note: To implement a feature enhancement, we ask that this enhancement first be suggested as a [GitHub Issue](https://github.com/danielle-galvao/web-terminal/issues/new?assignees=&labels=&template=feature_request.md&title=) for tracking purposes.
+If the issue does not already exist on our [GitHub Issues page](https://github.com/danielle-galvao/web-terminal/issues), please follow the [above guidelines to suggest a feature enhancement](https://github.com/danielle-galvao/web-terminal/master/CONTRIBUTING.md#suggesting-feature-enhancements:-adding-a-new-feature-or-changing-an-existing-one), before returning to this implementation step.
+If an issue for this feature enhancement has already been created, you may continue with implementation.
+ * In the PR description:
+   * Include the relevant issue number for the issue that your changes address.
+   * Adding a new feature: Clearly describe the functionality and behavior of this new feature, providing as much detail and as many examples (images, specific use cases, etc.) as possible.
+Describe the major steps you took to implement this feature, how it benefits the project, as well as any potential drawbacks its addition could have.
+   * Improving an existing feature: Clearly describe the functionality and behavior of this improved feature and exactly how it differs from the functionality and behavior of the previously existing behavior.
+Provide as much detail and as many examples of the improved functionality (images, specific use cases, etc.) as possible.
+Describe the steps you took to change this feature, how the change improves upon the previous existing feature, as well as any potential drawbacks associated with this change.

  ## Have a Question?
  If you have a question about contributing that wasn't answered here, or if you simply have a question about our project/codebase, please [contact us!](https://danielle-galvao.github.io/web-terminal/contact/)